En Purushan Kuzhandhai Maadhiri: Plot

 Murugesan (Livingston) is a rich landlord in a village but is illiterate as well as innocent.
 He is in love with his cousin Maheshwari (Devayani) right from childhood.
 Maheshwari also likes Murugesan but she wants him to overcome his innocence and be brave.
 Santhamoorthy (Ponnambalam) is Murugesan's half brother and enmity prevails between him and Murugesan.
 Chinthamani (Vindhya) is a dancer who comes to Murugesan's village to perform.
 Chinthamani's mother forces her into prostitution but Murugesan saves her and accommodates in his farm house.

-Murugesan and Maheshwari's wedding is fixed and the day before wedding, Santhamoorthy tries to kill Murugesan but Murugesan fights back the goons.
+Murugesan's and Maheshwari's wedding is fixed and the day before wedding, Santhamoorthy tries to kill Murugesan but Murugesan fights back the goons.
 Murugesan who is drunk now rushes to his farmhouse to get some weapons to kill Santhamoorthy.
 Chinthamani who lives in the farm house tries to stop Murugesan from committing the murder and accidentally they enter into a physical relationship.
 Murugesan feels guilty of the incident and wants to cancel his wedding with Maheshwari.
 But Maheshwari's father (R. Sundarajan) convinces Murugesan to not cancel the wedding.

 Maheshwari and Chinthamani both get pregnant now.
 Chinthamani wants to abort her child and visits an elder lady, but Santhamoorthy plays trick by changing the medicine so that the child grows well.
 Chinthamani feels bad that Murugesan's life is at stake because of her.
 But Murugesan understands that it was his fault too and takes care of Chinathamani as well.
 One day, Maheshwari finds out the truth and quarrels with Murugesan.

 Both Maheshwari and Chinthamani give birth to baby boys.
 Santhamoorthy plans to kill Maheshwari's baby, but Chinthamani interrupts and saves the baby.
 During the fight, Chinathamani falls from a mountain and dies in the process of saving Maheshwari's baby.
-Maheshwari now realizes Chinthamani's kind heart.
+Maheshwari now realises Chinthamani's kind heart.
 Murugesan and Maheshwari take care of both the babies now.
-Santhamoorthy also realizes his mistake and bonds with Murugesan.
+Santhamoorthy also realises his mistake and bonds with Murugesan.